LexStep/lexstep-style/shared/readme.md

 # LexStep Guidelines for both Browser and Node.js projects

+## Add eslintignore

+Copy the `.eslintignore` from the current directory to your project root, next to `.eslintrc.js`

 ## Contribution Guidelines

 You should include contribution guidelines in your project.